Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Revenue by Segment

-The pie chart displays The Home Depot’s revenue distribution by major product lines for fiscal year 2024, reflecting the company’s latest segment performance and mix.
+The pie chart illustrates The Home Depot’s revenue distribution across product segments for fiscal year 2025, highlighting the diverse sources fueling the company’s sales.

 revenue by segment